danielrl03/GPA/README.md

                 <tr><td>F3</td><td>0.0</td><td>0-29</td></tr>
             </tbody>
         </table>
-        <p>Built for University of the West Indies students using the official 2014/2015 grading policy.</p>
+        <p>Built for University of the West Indies students using the official 2014/2015 grading policy and still accurate in 2025.</p>
     </div>

     <script>